DariusNetX/BagBrain-Dashboard/replit.md

-✓ Enhanced error handling with console logging for audio debugging ✓ Added vibration fallback for mobile devices when audio fails ✓ Improved tone timing and volume levels for better celebration experience
+✓ Enhanced error handling with console logging for audio debugging ✓ Added vibration fallback for mobile devices when audio fails ✓ Improved tone timing and volume levels for better celebration experience ✓ Increased IQ Test font sizes from text-xl/2xl to text-2xl/3xl for better readability ✓ Enhanced letter options from text-2xl/3xl to text-3xl/4xl for improved visibility ✓ Changed answer backgrounds from bg-black/80 to solid bg-black for maximum contrast ✓ Improved border opacity from border-amber-500/30 to border-amber-500/40